Barak-Erd\H{o}s graphs and the infinite-bin model: Longest directed path in sparse graphs

 The rest of the section is organized as follows.
-In Section \ref{subsec:proofThm}, we prove Theorem~\ref{thm:smallp} assuming Lemma~\ref{lem:AP}.
-In Section~\ref{subsec:proofLem}, we prove Lemma~\ref{lem:AP} using the coupling with a branching random walk with selection.
-Some preliminary results on this model are derived in Section~\ref{subsec:estBrw}.
-The speed of the cloud of particles in a branching random walk with selection is obtained in Section~\ref{subsec:proofBrw}.
+In Section~\ref{subsec:proofThm}, we prove Theorem~\ref{thm:smallp} assuming Lemma~\ref{lem:AP}.
+In Section~\ref{subsec:proofLem}, we prove Lemma~\ref{lem:AP} assuming that the Brunet--Derrida behaviour of continuous-time branching random walks with selection is known.
+Preliminary results on continuous-time branching random walks with selection are derived in Section~\ref{subsec:estBrw} and the speed of the cloud of particles in a continuous-time branching random walk with selection is finally obtained in Section~\ref{subsec:proofBrw}, completing the proof of Theorem~\ref{thm:smallp}.